Aeoll/Aelib/README.md

 # Aelib

 A library of Digital Assets, Presets and Scripts for SideFX Houdini.
+Video overviews of several tools may be found here https://vimeo.com/user27356169

 The /otls folder contains many HDAs (mostly SOP level) which are available from the 'aelib' context menu.